-Why we have chosen this objective: Increase in SEND pupils on SEND register.
+Why we have chosen this objective: Increase in SEND pupils on SEND register and an increase of some pupils with more complex special educational needs

-- Closely monitor and evaluate SEND provision; - Support the organisation of a new SEND Parent group to champion SEND Provision at St Mary's; - SEND support pupils and EHCP pupils to take part in an adapted survey to harvest their views: - Pupil audit, pupil questionnaire and analysis of views; - Improve staff confidence and effectiveness in communicating with parents of pupils with SEND. - Staff to attend CPD, equipping them to identify and narrow gaps of SEN pupils.
+- Closely monitor and evaluate SEND provision. - SENCos to meet regularly with parents with children with more complex SEN. - SEND support pupils and EHCP pupils to take part in an adapted survey to harvest their views: - Pupil audit, pupil questionnaire and analysis of views; - Improve staff confidence and effectiveness in communicating with parents of pupils with SEND.

-- Improve the resources on the website to signpost parents to SEND support for their children. - Meet termly with for SEND discussion group with a group of parents of children with SEND. - SEND and EHCP pupils to take part in an adapted survey annually to harvest their views Pupil audit, pupil questionnaire and analysis of views. - SEND parent survey - Parent coffee mornings supported by practitioners from the Emotional Health Service. - SEND Parent Champion Scheme.
+- Improve the resources on the website to signpost parents to SEND support for their children. - SENCos to liaise with external professionals to support children with more complex SEN For example, Applied Behaviour Analysis Team.

+- SEND and EHCP pupils to take part in an adapted survey annually to harvest their views Pupil audit, pupil questionnaire and analysis of views. - SEND parent survey. - Liaise with Mental Health Support Team (MHST) to prioritise support for children with SEMH needs. - Parent coffee mornings supported by practitioners from the Emotional Health Service and MHST.